alfredo1995/recyclable-scroll-view/README.md

 DetectVisibility.cs

     Implementing a recycling mechanism (Object Pooling) to remove recycled color elements from the visible area in a scroll view.
-(Missing to calculate the visible area (height 290) of the scroll view is to define its height and top position, while the bottom coincides with the sum of the top position and the height of the view (total container height 2000)
+    Missing to calculate the visible area (height 290) of the scroll view is to define its height and top position, while the bottom coincides with the sum of the top position and the height of the view (total container height 2000)

 <br>
 <h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility, such as managing game logic, the appearance of objects and user interaction. </h3>

-    Content Management System: ItemManager handling dynamic creation of items in the UI based on a list of colors.
+    Content management system to handle dynamic creation of items in the UI based on a list of colors.
 Where objects are instantiated and dynamically managed at runtime.

-    Factory Design Pattern: Using Instantiate to create objects from a prefab follows a simplified factory design pattern, where objects are created without the need for direct code construction, making the system more flexible and modular.
+    Factory design pattern for creating objects from a prefab follows a simplified factory design pattern, where objects are created without the need for direct code construction, making the system more flexible and modular.

     Scriptable Objects: Using a ScriptableObject to store a list of colors (ColorList) is a common practice for maintaining data and settings that can be shared between multiple objects and instances during game execution.